About Spiders

 Cupboard Spider

-Cupboard spiders are closely related to false widows – they are about the same size but have deeper black colouring and a rounder body.
+Closely related to false widows - about the same size but with deeper black colouring and a rounder body.
 Like false widows, they are harmless, though their bite may be slightly painful for a while.

 Brazilian Wandering Spider

-The Brazilian Wandering Spider is not native to the UK and is one of the most venomous spiders in the world.
-It is important that you don’t attempt to deal with it yourself.
+Not native to the UK and one of the most venomous spiders in the world.
+Occasionally arrives as a stowaway on banana shipments and other imported fruit.
+Do not attempt to deal with it yourself - contact a professional immediately.

-One of the common confusions previously touched on is the misidentification of the daddy longlegs or harvestman, which is a member of the opiliones order, not the arachnid order.
-Though it has eight legs, it also has a fused body and only two eyes which are visible to us, and can therefore be comfortably ruled out.
+One of the most common confusions is the misidentification of the daddy longlegs or harvestman, which is a member of the opiliones order, not the arachnid order.
+Though it has eight legs, it also has a fused body and only two eyes which are visible to us - so it can be ruled out as a true spider.

-Crane flies (which are also sometimes known as daddy longlegs’) are also sometimes mistaken for spiders, but as they usually have wings this mistake is easily rectified – though spiders can do much to scare humans, no species that we know of has the ability to fly.
+Crane flies (also sometimes called daddy longlegs) are also mistaken for spiders, but as they usually have wings this mistake is easily rectified - though spiders can do much to scare humans, no species we know of has the ability to fly.